China's Real Estate Bubble

 a wider American slowdown, an almost inevitable consequence of a tightening of

-hundreds of Detroit households swiftly fell behind with their mortgage
+higher interest rates, hundreds of Detroit households swiftly fell behind with

-prices to start falling for the first time since the early 1990s.
-As soon as
+start falling for the first time since the early 1990s.
+As soon as this began

-this began to happen, those who had taken out 100 per cent mortgages found
+to happen, those who had taken out 100 per cent mortgages found their debts

-their debts worth more than their homes.
-The further house prices fell, the
+worth more than their homes.
+The further house prices fell, the more homeowners

-more homeowners found themselves with negative equity, a term familiar in
+found themselves with negative equity, a term familiar in Britain since the

 On a sultry Friday